kubepug/kubepug/docs/install.md

 # Installing Kubepug

-Kubepug can be installed on some different ways:
+Kubepug can be installed in some different ways:

 !!! info "Additional installation methods"